-To determine the locations for this article, we looked at various factors, such as the location’s history, cost of living/average salaries, and things to do.
-We also considered the number of programs offered in that specific country or city.
+To determine the locations for this article, we looked at various factors, such as the location’s history, cost of living/average salaries, things to do, and the number of programs offered in the location.

-Lastly, we determined the list based on our own industry knowledge.
-We want to make sure we're recommending locations that are vetted both by you, the community members, and us, the experts, so that we feel confident the locations included are the best of the best!
+Lastly, we used our own industry knowledge to ensure we're recommending locations that are vetted both by you, the community members, and us, the experts, so that we feel confident the locations included are the best of the best!